Latest update: 24th March 2023

 What Are The Best Dutch Wines?

-Virtually all Dutch vineyards compete yearly in the official Wine competition of the Low Lands (Netherlands and Belgium).
+Virtually all Dutch vineyards compete yearly in the Low Lands official Wine competition (Netherlands and Belgium).
 Professional wine experts test their wines and grade them according to their quality.
-The latest round occurred in October 2020; you can find the results here.
+The latest round occurred in October 2020.
 These wine experts selected the following wines as the best Dutch wines

 - 3 Best Dutch white wines of 2020